 - Describe the theory

-- Explain one or two students that demonstrate core claims of the theory
+- Explain one or two studies that demonstrate key claims of the theory

 - Explain one or two applications of the theory